apeden/nameSurfer/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)
-Maybe I should also refer you the [Stanford University Terms of Use} (https://www.stanford.edu/site/terms/)
+Maybe I should also refer you the [Stanford University Terms of Use] (https://www.stanford.edu/site/terms/)

 ## Acknowledgements